rpmuller/ePubs/WesternPhilosophy.md

 Yahweh noticed these idolatrous practices, and that misfortune has come because of them.
-"Behold, I have sworn by my great name, saith the Lord, that my name shall no more be named in the mouth of any man of Judah in all the land of Egypt. . . .
+"Behold, I have sworn by my great name, saith the Lord, that my name shall no more be named in the mouth of any man of Judah in all the land of Egypt....
-I will watch over them for evil, and not for good; and all the men of Judah that are in the land of Egypt shall be consumed by the sword and by the famine, until there be an end of them."
-1
+I will watch over them for evil, and not for good; and all the men of Judah that are in the land of Egypt shall be consumed by the sword and by the famine, until there be an end of them."[^137]

+[^137]: Jeremiah xliv, ii-end.

-Iv/ckiel is equally shocked by the idolatrous practices of the Jews.
-The Ix>rd in a vision shows him women at the north gate of the temple weeping for Tammuz (a Babylonian deity); then He shows him "greater abominations," five and twenty men at the door of the temple worshipping the sun.
+Ezckiel is equally shocked by the idolatrous practices of the Jews.
+The Lord in a vision shows him women at the north gate of the temple weeping for Tammuz (a Babylonian deity); then He shows him "greater abominations," five and twenty men at the door of the temple worshipping the sun.
 The Lord declares:
-"Therefore will I also deal in fury: mine eye shall not spare, neither will I have pity: and though they cry in mine ears with a loud voice, yet will I not hear them."
-2
+"Therefore will I also deal in fury: mine eye shall not spare, neither will I have pity: and though they cry in mine ears with a loud voice, yet will I not hear them."[^138]

+[^138]: Ezekiel vii, ii-end.

 The idea that all religions but one are wicked, and that the Lord punishes idolatry, was apparently invented by these prophets.
-The prophets, on the whole, were fiercely nationalistic, and looked forward to the day when the Ix>rd would utterly destroy the gentiles.
+The prophets, on the whole, were fiercely nationalistic, and looked forward to the day when the Lord would utterly destroy the gentiles.

 The captivity was taken to justify the denunciations of the